rocketlabdelta/rocketlabdelta.com/_fleet/g-rag-3.md

   <figcaption>Avionics (dual BlackSky AltAcc) &amp; telemetry payload, see description below.</figcaption>
 </figure>

-We wanted to be able to have real-time GPS telemetry.
+We wanted to have real-time GPS telemetry while the rocket was in flight.
 To do this with off-the-shelf components in 2001 required:

 ### Telemetry Package